Cleeton gas field and hub: The Cleeton gas field

 The Cleeton gas field, in UK Block 42/29, was discovered in April 1983.
 Cleeton was one of the 'Villages' gas fields; named after villages lost to the sea along the Holderness coast.
 These villages include: Cleeton, Dimlington, Hoton, Hyde, Newsham and Ravenspurn.

 The reservoir is a Permian Lower Leman Sandstone Formation, estimated to have gas reserves of 280 billion cubic feet.
 The reservoir was produced from wells drilled from the Cleeton Wellhead tower, CW.
 From CW gas, and associated condensate, flowed to the bridge-linked main platform, CPQ.
 Here it was treated in 3-phase separators, gas dehydration, condensate coalescers and produced water treatment plant.
 As wellhead pressures declined so gas was compressed on the compression platform, CC, installed in 1995.
 Treated gas and condensate was sent to Dimlington gas terminal via the 36-inch pipeline.
-The production profile, in million cubic metres per year (mcm/y), of the Cleeton field was as follows.

 The Cleeton field was shut down as unproductive in 1999.
 The cumulative total of gas produced since 1988 was 10,268 mcm.